 Additionally, students may declare their intent to pursue a university certificate only after they have first declared a major.
-The declaration of intent to pursue a university certificate process is identical to that of a major.
+The declaration of intent to pursue a university certificate process is identical to that of majors.

 Once a student declares a major, minor, or certificate, the title of the major, minor, or university certificate is noted on the student’s transcript, and a faculty advisor in the appropriate department is assigned.
 To gain full benefit of departmental or program course offerings, students should meet regularly with faculty advisors.

 To assess progress toward degree requirements, students should: